Carmelo Anthony Working to Win ‘Power’ Star Wife La La Anthony Bacl

 As for La La, sources added Anthony has learned his lesson the hard way.

-“She’s “made it clear to Carmelo that she’s no push-over and that he needs to treat her with the love and respect she deserves,” said a source.
+“She’s made it clear to Carmelo that she’s no pushover and that he needs to treat her with the love and respect she deserves,” said a source.
 “Right now, she’s focusing on her son [Kiyan Anthony, 10], and on herself.
 She’s in the best shape that she’s ever been in, both physically and emotionally.
 She’s shown Carmelo that she can function really well without him, and that’s been a real wake-up call to him.”

 After coming from the Denver Nuggets, Anthony has spent the last seven seasons with the Knicks, averaging 25 points and nine rebounds as the team’s featured player.